1j01/snakeshift/README.md

 go run .
 ```

-The terminal version is for "hardcore" players, as the graphics are harder to read, and only keyboard controls are supported.
-Also there's a bug where the rendering may be jumbled until you resize the terminal window.
+The terminal version only supports keyboard controls, and has bug where the rendering may be jumbled until you resize the terminal window.

 ## Controls